alexandremoura/xgh-location-picker-ios/README.md

 # xgh_location_picker_ios

-A XGH Location Picker iOS is a plugin for flutter that use cocoapods UMAAlertPicker LocationPicker component only for iOS.
+A XGH Location Picker iOS is a plugin for flutter that use Apple Maps to change user location.
+It's only for iOS.

 ## Getting Started